cloud-ark/kubeplus/README.rst

 *Discovery* - Variety of static and dynamic information is associated with Kubernetes resources.
-Some examples are - Spec properties, usage, implementation-level assumption made by an Operator, composition tree of Kubernetes resources created as part of handling Custom Resources, permissions granted to the CRD/Operator Pod, whether Custom Resources are in use as part of a platform stack, history of declarative actions performed on resources, etc. KubePlus Discovery and Binding Add-on enables discovering this type of information about Custom resources directly through 'kubectl'.
+Some examples are - Spec properties, usage, implementation-level assumption made by an Operator, composition tree of Kubernetes resources created as part of handling Custom Resources, permissions granted to the CRD/Operator Pod, whether Custom Resources are in use as part of a platform stack, history of declarative actions performed on resources, etc. KubePlus Discovery and Binding Add-on enables discovering this type of information about Custom Resources directly through 'kubectl'.

 *Binding* - Assembling multiple resources - built-in and Custom - to build platform stacks requires them to be bound/tied together in specific ways.
 In Kubernetes 'labels', 'label selectors' and name-based dns resolution satisfy the binding needs between built-in resources.
 However, when using Custom Resources from different Operators these built-in mechanisms are not sufficient.
 Correct binding may require setting Spec properties to specific values or orchestrating actions on multiple resources.
-KubePlus Discovery and Binding Add-on enables automating binding through a minimal language that can be used to glue together different Custom Resources through their YAML definitions.
+KubePlus Discovery and Binding Add-on enables automating binding through a set of functions that can be used to glue together different Custom Resources through their YAML definitions.

 *Orchestration* - Creating platform stacks typically requires creating resources in certain order.
 KubePlus provides a way to define all the resources as part of a stack including their dependencies.